|MP 2.04.51||Genetic Testing for Tamoxifen Treatment|

 CYP2D6 activity may be affected not only by genotype but also by coadministered drugs that block CYP2D6 function.
 Studies of selective serotonin reuptake inhibitors (SSRIs) in particular have shown that fluoxetine and paroxetine, but not sertraline, fluvoxamine, or venlafaxine, are potent CYP2D6 inhibitors.(14-16) Some individuals treated with fluoxetine or paroxetine changed from EM phenotype to PM.(12) The degree of inhibition may depend upon SSRI dose.

 Thus, CYP2D6 inhibitor use must be considered in assigning CYP2D6 functional status, and potent CYP2D6 inhibitors may need to be avoided when tamoxifen is administered.

-The Roche AmpliChip CYP450 Test is cleared by the U.S. Food and Drug Administration (FDA) and can be used to identify a patient's CYP2D6 genotype.
+The Roche AmpliChip CYP450 Test (Model 04381866190) is cleared by the U.S. Food and Drug Administration (FDA) and can be used to identify a patient's CYP2D6 genotype.

 CYP2D6 genotyping assays are also available as non-FDA-cleared laboratory-developed services; laboratories offering such tests as a clinical service must meet the general regulatory standards of the Clinical Laboratory Improvement Act (CLIA) and must be licensed by CLIA for high-complexity testing.